 The school uses the online platform provided by the LA, School 360, and this is the only platform that pupils will be permitted to use in school or for homework or remote learning.
 It is protected by firewalls and use of computers in school is monitored regularly by means of the SENSO Cloud system provided by the LA.
 The DSL checks the monitoring reports whenever they come in.

-Pupils are required to sign an Acceptable Use of Computers and other Technologies agreement, which is shared with parents who also sign it.
+Pupils are required to sign an Acceptable Use Agreement, which is shared with parents who also sign it.
 A copy of this can be found on the school website.

-All staff receive e-safety training and the school's e-safety coordinator is Mrs K North

-Pupils are not permitted to use their own mobile devices on site.
+All staff receive e-safety training and the school's e-safety coordinator is Mrs K North Pupils are not permitted to use their own mobile devices on site.

-Staff/pupil relationships
+Staff/Pupil Relationships